 Trey Egan b.
 1979 – With paintings that channel rich saturation Egan intermingles the vibrancy of color with indefinite organic forms.
 His lush and abstract use of oil exemplifies the beauty of pure paint, and are made through the artist tapping into his subconscious, without the purpose of depicting specific visual imagery.
-Part of Egan’s artistic process is rhythmically informed by listening to progressive trance, liquid dub-step, and future bass in his studio.
+Part of Egan’s artistic process is rhythmically informed by listening to electronic music in his studio.
 The layering of electronic sound generates specific energy into his works and educates the physical layering of paint on the canvas.
 This experience, called synesthesia, is the simultaneous perception of two or more stimuli as one gestalt experience.
 In this way, the artist’s non-objective visual language deals with the relationship between the subconscious and physical space, and allows the viewer to navigate each composition through his or her own memories and experiences.

 Trey Egan received a Master of Fine Art in the spring of 2013 at the University of North Texas College of Visual Art and Design.
-Early in his career, he was part of many group exhibitions including some juried by: Peter Doroshenko (Executive Director of the Dallas Contemporary), Toby Kamps (director of external projects at London’s White Cube gallery), Clint Willour (curator at the Galveston Arts Center) and artists Annette Lawrence, Vincent Falsetta, and Erick Swenson among others.
+Early in his career, he was part of many group exhibitions including some juried by: Peter Doroshenko (former Executive Director of the Dallas Contemporary), Toby Kamps (director of external projects at London’s White Cube gallery), Clint Willour (former curator at the Galveston Arts Center) and artists Kim Cadmus Owens, Vincent Falsetta, and Erick Swenson among others.